jborean93/packer-windoze/README.md

 * `2012`: Windows Server 2012 Standard
 * `2012r2`: Windows Server 2012 R2 Standard
 * `2016`: Windows Server 2016 Standard

+The following host types can also be used but it requires the ISO to be manually downloaded and set with `opt_packager_setup_iso_path`.
+Microsoft does not offer evaluation ISOs for these builds so it won't be part of the public facing images

-* `1709`: Windows Server Build 1709 Standard (Requires ISO to be manually downloaded)
+* `1709`: Windows Server Build 1709 Standard
+* `1803`: Windows Server Build 1803 Standard

 #### Optional Variables